thienduchua/thienduchua.github.io/updates.md

 ##### February 17th, 2023

-I would like to express my deepest gratitude to my former supervisors, [Prof. Sungrae Cho](https://sites.google.com/uclab.re.kr/srcho), [Assoc.
+I would like to express my deepest gratitude to my former supervisors, [Prof. Sungrae Cho](https://sites.google.com/uclab.re.kr/srcho), [Asst.
 Prof. Nhu-Ngoc Dao](https://nndao.github.io/) and [UCLab](https://uclab.re.kr/), for their unwavering support and guidance.

 With their mentorship, I earned my *Master of Engineering*, publishing *three Q1 SCIE* and *one Q2 SCIE* journal papers, along with several conference articles.
 Thanks to their references, I embarked on my PhD journey at Queen’s University Belfast, U.K..
 <div align="center">